01-edu/public/subjects/java/projects/travel-plan/README.md

 #### 2. Development and Design

 - Craft an Admin Dashboard enabling administrators to oversee users, travels, and payment gateways.
-- the admin should be able to add, edit or delete any user, travel, payment method and all the related part correctly (database cascading!!!)
+- The admin should be able to add, edit or delete any user, travel, payment method and all the related parts correctly (think about database cascading update and delete).
 - Ensure each travel entry includes a destination or multiple destinations, dates, duration, activities, accommodation, and transportation details.
-- for the payment methods you can search about it to know what you need to support the most you have to support at least strip and paypal.
+- For the payment methods you can search about it to know what you need to support the most you have to support at least [Stripe](https://stripe.com/docs/development) and [PayPal](https://developer.paypal.com/home).
 - Develop an authentication and authorization service to safeguard access and operations to the Admin Dashboard.
-- Design a responsive and intuitive UI for the Admin Dashboard that shows well in diffirent screen sizes, ensuring browser compatibility at least for Mozilla and Chrome.
+- Design a responsive and intuitive UI for the Admin Dashboard that shows well in different screen sizes, ensuring browser compatibility at least for Mozilla and Chrome.
 - Utilize any beneficial packages to enhance development efficiency, with the expectation to justify package selections during project reviews.
-- every feature should have it's unit tests to ensure the the new modifications doesn't break the code.
+- Every feature should have its unit tests to ensure the the new modifications don't break the code.

 #### 3. Best Practices & Ecosystem Familiarity